How to: Hip Mobility Exercises

 PSST . . .
 Heres a FREEBIE I made for you

 The average person spends 9 hrs a day sitting, this lack of movement makes your muscles contract (shorten) and you loose mobility.
 You can reverse the harm of being so sedentary in the comfort of your own home.
 Instead of going home and sitting on your couch, put it to good use with the couch stretch

 - Adopt a kneeling position in front of something that you can use to hold your foot up (i.e., a couch).

 - Your back knee should be completely flexed, meaning your heel is as close as possible to your butt. (chuck a pillow or towel under the knee if this is painful)

-- It’s easy to compensate in this position by hyperextending your lower back, but it’s crucial that you don’t (to ensure you aren’t hold a broom stick/mop next to your body to ensure a straight line from your knee that’s on the couch to your shoulder and ear).
+- It’s easy to compensate in this position by hyperextending your lower back, but it’s crucial that you don’t (to ensure you aren’t holding a broomstick/mop next to your body to ensure a straight line from your knee that’s on the couch to your shoulder and ear).

 - Focus on squeezing your glutes and hamstrings to drive your hips forward.